It seems marketing has become an ever-present topic of discussion. Especially marketing funnel basics, marketing strategies, and marketing techniques.

 You should also consider investing in paid advertising, such as Google AdWords or Facebook Ads, to reach more people.

 Remember: at this point, they aren’t looking to buy from you.
 They might be looking for some information or even a paid solution, but they aren’t likely to purchase from you right away unless they’re really desperate.

-It’s similar with marketing funnels, and the top of funnel is where you introduce yourself and “warm up” your audience.
+It’s similar to marketing funnels, and the top of the funnel is where you introduce yourself and “warm up” your audience with your content marketing.

-Some of this can be done organically, such as through writing great content that ranks in Google and gets shared; but it can also help to run some ads, especially on Facebook, to target your audience and get your message out there.
+Some of this can be done organically, such as through writing great inbound marketing content that ranks in Google searches, and gets shared; but it can also help to run some ads, especially on Facebook, to get your message across to your target audience.

 You do this by asking a bit more from them.
 One common way of doing this is asking for an email address in exchange for a lead magnet, such as a white paper, guide, quiz, or e-book.